This degree is designed for students who want a management career in international, multinational or global organisations.

-This degree includes a compulsory year abroad in Stage 3 in a country where your chosen language is spoken.
+At Stage 3, this degree may include a year abroad in a country where your chosen language is spoken.

-You can spend this year studying at one of our partner universities abroad.

-You can also take up a work experience placement, provided that your language skills are consistent with the work available.
+You can spend this year studying at one of our partner universities abroad or on a work placement, provided that your language skills are consistent with the work available.

 Each year we award prizes, sponsored by major firms and professional bodies, to outstanding students to commend their dedication.
 We also regularly welcome guest speakers from industry.